-At Adare southwest of Limerick, the future M20 will gore with M20 continuing south and the N21 heading southwest towards Kerry.
+At Adare southwest of Limerick, the future M20 will split with M20 continuing south and the N21 heading southwest towards Kerry.

-In particular, the Cork-Midleton route is due for grade separation in the near future and, together with an eastern extension to Youghal ("Yawl"), a motorway could be created from east Cork to Youghal.
-This would be M25.
+In particular, the Cork-Midleton route is due for improvement in the near future and, together with an eastern extension to Youghal ("Yawl"), a motorway could be created from east Cork to Youghal.

 Although no motorways are planned for the N24 Limerick-Waterford road, it is possible that schemes at either end, being joined to motorways, may themselves get the blue signs too since it is preferable to connect motorway to motorway due to the high volumes of traffic involved.

 It was confirmed in October 2015 that the future N28 road from Cork to the major industrial area of Ringaskiddy would be motorway status from the N40 Cork South Ring, creating M28.

 Finally, there was the M32 - an anomaly created in the 1993 when the Northern Cross section of the M50 was constructed.

 The N32 was a single carriageway road constructed east in a straight line from the M50/M1 junction southeast of Dublin Airport.

 However, the section that accessed the junction was technically a motorway road.